erobwen/liquefy/cascade.reactive/docs/plan-time-aware-timelines.md

 change what a repeater's own reads resolve to - only bare, non-reactive reads/writes from outside any repeater are affected.

+**Reused later:** `accessInitialValues()` (see `docs/plan-flagged-scheduling.md`) deliberately triggers this exact asymmetry from *inside* a repeater - nulling `state.context` for a callback's duration makes `currentTime()`/`currentReadTime()` fall through to these same "external" branches regardless of what's actually executing, letting a write land at the time-0 baseline even when called from deep inside some other pipeline's own refresh.

 ## Reruns must fully retract, not merely unset

 The hard part: a repeater's *previous* run's writings must not be visible to